amandamata/amandamata.github.io.dev/content/en/post/telemetry.md

 }
 ```

-With everything set up, you can log and inject whatever information you desire.
+With everything configured, you can log and inject the information you want.

 ![telemetry](/img/telemetry.png)

+####  Benefits
+* Simplicity: No need to write additional timing code.
+* Automation: Performance measurement is added at compile time, keeping your code clean.
+* Ease of Use: Just add an attribute to the desired method.

+#### Conclusion
+MethodTimer.Fody is a powerful tool for developers looking for an efficient and uncomplicated way to measure the performance of their methods in C#.
+With easy integration and minimal impact on existing code, it is an excellent choice for any project.